top of page

 VIDEO INTERVIEWS

-Hundreds of hours of recordings of the meetings with survivors and their heirs.
+Hundreds of hours of recordings capturing meetings with survivors and their heirs.

 A RACE AGAINST TIME

-Francesco has hundreds of clues to follow, but every wasted minute reduces the chances of him finding music that is still lost and returning it to the collective memory of all mankind.
-His work is becoming increasingly urgent, because the last generation of survivors is rapidly disappearing.
+Francesco has hundreds of leads to pursue, but every minute lost diminishes the likelihood of him uncovering music that remains lost, and restoring it to the collective memory of humanity.
+His work has become increasingly urgent as the last generation of survivors rapidly fades away.

 bottom of page